benja/benja/README.md

 ### Hi, I'm Benja 👋

-I'm a 19 year old guy from 🇳🇴 Oslo, Norway striving to innovate great solutions to modern day problems.
-I specialize within digital design and development, but any activity requiring problem solving and creative thinking is where you will find me.
+I'm a 19-year-old guy from 🇳🇴 Oslo, Norway striving to innovate great solutions to modern-day problems.
+I specialize in digital design and development, but any activity requiring problem-solving and creative thinking is where you will find me.

 Currently working full-time as a Frontend Engineer and Designer @ <a href="https://notify.me/">Notify Technology, Inc.</a>, while maintaining previous clients's (startups and established companies) websites through my sole proprietorship and working on personal projects in my spare time.